Snowbreak: Containment Zone Tier List

 It's clear to see that Haru is heavily biased towards clearing crowds, and she'll happily mob up trash mobs all day.
 However, when enemy HP values get higher or the target becomes beefy bosses instead, Haru can find it harder to find resets and end up waiting on cooldowns for her skill charges, in which time her gun DPS isn't particularly impressive.
 With mobbing becoming a less valuable niche, Haru struggles to keep up with gun-based damage carries where it matters, but can still find a place for general use.

 Haru's first two manifests offer the most bang for your buck, with the first allowing you to start missions with a free ultimate and the second providing an easily-stackable attack boost.
 The value proposition becomes much harder beyond that, so stopping at one or two is more than fine.
 Haru obviously wants her intended best-in-slot, Psyche-16, but does well enough with the free Wild Wasp Stinger from the Fogbound Dream event shop.
 In particular, the faster-firing semi-automatic pistols are preferred as they'll allow you generate more cooldown reduction faster for better skill uptime.
-It’s for this reason that Star Ocean ends up being a less preferred option, as despite its synergy with Haru’s abilities, ends up being too clunky to effectively use to maintain skill uptime like a semi-auto pistol can.
+Despite this, Star Ocean is more than fine as a permanently available stand-in, synergizing well with Haru’s abilities and actually making her a competitive DPS against the Fiends in Neural Sim.

 All of Haru's neuronics are actually pretty useful in their intended roles, so invest in them based on what you expect to use.
 For almost all of you, this means prioritising her standard skill, then ultimate skill, then finally her support skill if you find yourself using that often.